Emergency Dentist — Ellicott City, MD

 Our team is trained and equipped to handle a wide variety of dental emergencies, so when you call we’ll be ready to answer questions, offer tips and guidance for care at home, and provide same-day care if necessary.

-It also helps when you understand how to handle an emergency situation until you can get to our dental office.
-So, here we’ve provided tips for handling common dental emergencies in Ellicott City.
+That being said, it also helps when you understand how to handle an emergency situation before it happens.
+So, here we’ve provided tips for handling common dental emergencies in Ellicott City and some important information about handling them below.

 How to Prevent Dental Emergencies